ImperialCollegeLondon/RSEBlog/docs/posts/20241216_30day_map_challenge.md

 The internet is a global network of interconnected cables that span continents, connecting people and devices worldwide.
 I wanted to visualize this network on a map.

 To create this map, I used a GEOJSON file, a geospatial data interchange format based on JavaScript Object Notation (JSON).
 These files contain data that helps plot lines, points, and polygons on maps.
 In this case, I used it to plot lines but will also use it to plot polygons later.
+This was made with the same tools mentioned in the points map.

 The data displayed on the map was sourced from the [ArcGIS hub](https://hub.arcgis.com/maps/c12642b516bc4ee5bc9e89870ab14089/about).